Advisory on overcharging by agents for overseas recruitment, offering fake overseas jobs and illegal recruitment

 Annexure I

-# Name Designation Contact Details
+S.No Name Designation Contact Details

 1 Ms. Smita Pant Ambassador amb.tashkent@mea.gov.in